Trauma

 Trauma, when left unprocessed, can manifest in various ways, including intrusive memories, emotional numbness, avoidance, isolation, physical health issues, and relationship difficulties.
 Understanding how trauma has created patterns of thinking and feeling, and the impact on your relationships, including the one with yourself, are crucial steps in the healing journey.
 By acknowledging these pieces and accessing support, you can begin your journey towards healing and peace of mind.

-MindWise Counselling in Kamloops is dedicated to providing a safe and compassionate environment for clients to process their experiences, address symptoms and fears resulting from trauma and then empower individuals with the skills and information necessary for long-term healing and resilience.
-With tailored approaches designed to meet individual needs, the team at MindWise Counselling is committed to helping clients regain control over their lives and feel connected to themselves.
-We can talk about the changes you want, identify how to get there, and then together, take steps to help you create a life where the past no longer interferes with your present.
+MindWise Counselling in Kamloops is dedicated to providing a safe and compassionate environment for you to understand the "legacy of trauma", identify the signals and cues in you nervous system, and learn to turn towards daily distressing experiences rather then turn away from them.
+Trauma counselling can empower you with the skills and information necessary for long-term healing, contentment, and connection.
+With tailored approaches designed to meet your needs, the team at MindWise Counselling is committed to helping you regain control over your life and feel better.
+We can talk about the changes you want, identify ways to get there, and then proceed slowly together, so you can take steps to create a life where the past no longer interferes with your present.

 Trauma Counselling Kamloops: Frequently Asked Questions